wxguy/wxguy.github.io/_posts/2024-12-25-make-rhel-alma-linux-8-as-perfect-desktop.md

 ## Install MS Office

-A separate blog post is on its way.
-Stay tuned....
+~~A separate blog post is on its way.
+Stay tuned....~~.
+You can find the details on how to install MS Office on RHEL based distro at [https://wxguy.in/posts/install-ms-office-any-version-on-rhel-alma-linux-based-distros](https://wxguy.in/posts/install-ms-office-any-version-on-rhel-alma-linux-based-distros).

 That's it for now.
 I may update the post if I find some other useful stuff.